fu4303/portfolio-cassiecodes/src/posts/creating-my-logo-animation.md

 Chaining animations in CSS is a bit of a nightmare as we have to do it with `animation-delay`.
 With Greensock, you can line these animations (or tweens) up on a timeline and easily tweak the timings of each tween in relation to the others.

 You may have noticed that this version of my logo looks a little... messy though?
-SVG paths are a fixed width, but we can make them look more stylised by using `<clipPath>`
+SVG paths are a consistant width the whole way along.
+We can change the overall `stroke-width` and the shape of the `stroke-linecap` but we can't do much more than that.

+Enter `<clipPath>`, we can use clip path to "cut out" a more stylised shape.

 ## SVG `<clipPath>`